Hansade2005/pixel-pilot/templates/README.md

-# Pixel Pilot Email Templates
+# PiPilot Email Templates

-A collection of professional, responsive email templates for Pixel Pilot's AI-powered app development platform.
-These templates are designed to work across all major email clients and feature Pixel Pilot's branding with a modern, clean design.
+A collection of professional, responsive email templates for PiPilot's AI-powered app development platform.
+These templates are designed to work across all major email clients and feature PiPilot's branding with a modern, clean design.

 ## 📧 Available Templates